Paint the Pavement

 In addition to the application packet, I would need a way to generate excitement in the school.
 A playful poster would engage children and capture their imagination.

-- Create a distinctive brand personality that speaks to a wide audience
+How to create a distinctive brand personality that speaks to a large audience